Jonosenior/best-restaurants/README.md

 - Create two models - restaurants and dishes - along with the relevant attributes for each.

-- Create a has_many / belongs_to association between them by a) editing each model file, and b) editing the DB Migration file for dishes to include this line:
+- Create a has_many / belongs_to association between them by a) editing each model file, and b) editing the DB migration file for the dish model to include this line:
 ```
 t.belongs_to :restaurant, index: true
 ```